About Elizabeth Springs Conservation Park

 Springs are a vital water source in this dry land—their continuous trickle morphs the harsh cracked soil into green habitats that provide refuge for local wildlife.
 Because of the area’s remoteness, some species evolved in isolation from other environments and developed features unique to Elizabeth Springs’ environment.
 Two of the park’s species—the Elizabeth Springs goby and a unique species of freshwater hydrobiid snail—are not found anywhere else in the world.

-Because of the extraordinary natural and evolutionary qualities Elizabeth Springs Regional Park possesses, it is registered on the Australian Natural Heritage List.
+Because of the extraordinary natural and evolutionary qualities Elizabeth Springs Conservation Park possesses, it is registered on the Australian Natural Heritage List.

 Please read looking after parks in Central West Queensland.